Supporting pupils to progressively strengthen their skills in preparation for starting their 2nd Six.

-The course is designed in stages to help pupils progressively strengthen their skills in preparation for starting their 2nd Six.
-It culminates with a mock trial exercise (usually held at the Royal Courts of Justice or the Central Criminal Court).
+The course is designed in stages and culminates with a mock trial exercise (usually held at the Royal Courts of Justice or the Central Criminal Court).

 Very helpful feedback as ever – very pleased to have the opportunity to have a specialist criminal session

-This stage consists of a preparatory ’case analysis’ session on a weekday evening at the Inn, followed by an all-day session on a Saturday (usually held at the Royal Courts of Justice or the Central Criminal Court).
+This stage consists of a preparatory ’case analysis’ session, followed by an all-day session on a Saturday (usually held at the Royal Courts of Justice or the Central Criminal Court).
 The case involves three parties; each party is represented by a pair of pupils and witnesses are usually played usually by the previous year’s pupils.
 The exercise is performed before a real judge.